Sp-cd-prep/NextJS-Note/Readme.md

 ---

-# 📘 Unit 1: Project Setup and Configuration in Next.js

----

 ## 🔹 1.
 Creating a New Next.js App

 To get started with Next.js, you use the **official scaffolding tool**: `create-next-app`.
 This command creates a new Next.js project with all configurations pre-built for you.